ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `labels_limit`
 - `subset`

-`output_feature_name` needs to be a category.
+`output_feature_name` must name a category feature.
 For each model (in the aligned lists of `predictions` and `model_names`) it produces bars in a bar plot, one for each overall metric computed on the fly from the probabilities predictions for the specified `output_feature_name`, considering only a subset of the full training set.
 The way the subset is obtained is using the `top_n_classes` and `subset` parameters.

 If the values of `subset` is `ground_truth`, then only datapoints where the ground truth class is within the top `n` most frequent ones will be considered as test set, and the percentage of datapoints that have been kept from the original set will be displayed.

 Example command: